Inside: How to Teach Shape Recognition to Preschoolers with Fun Activities with Free Printable

 Paint with different shapes of foam blocks.
 (Meri Cherry)

 Make a shape puzzle using blocks you already have.
-(Twodaloo)
+(Twodaloo) (ETA: Unfortunately website is no longer running.)

 Trace shapes on a chalkboard.
 (Hands On As We Grow)